Policies that decrease government spending or increase taxes to reduce aggregate demand and control inflation.

-How does increasing the money supply impact interest rates?
+How does increasing the money supply affect the price level?

 Define inflation.